 Child care and early learning programs with initial permits or programs with fewer than 12 months of licensing history will be reviewed based on all available CCR licensing history.

-The points threshold of 75 is based on points assigned to CCR-weighted high and medium-high deficiencies received within the child care and early learning program’s most recent 12 months of CCR licensing history:
+The points threshold of 75 is calculated by assigning the following points to high- and medium-high–weighted CCR deficiencies received within the most recent 12 months of CCR licensing history:

 New CCS regulated programs must meet Entry Level Designation at the time a CCS Provider Agreement is initiated with the Local Workforce Development Board (Board) and have 24 months from that date to achieve star-level certification.

 Entry Level designated programs will be screened for Texas Rising Star certification eligibility at 12 months to determine if they are eligible for assessment.

 If an Entry Level–designated program is not eligible for star-level certification in Texas Rising Star by the 18th month, the program may not receive CCS referrals for new families until it attains star-level certification.
 The only exception allowed is if the program is located in a child care desert or serves an underserved population as defined and approved by TWC; if a program qualifies for an exception, the program may continue to receive referrals for new families during the last six months of its 24-month entry-level period.

 Effective October 3, 2022, new CCS programs will follow the timeline below:

 |Child care and early learning program must meet Entry Level designation eligibility.

 |No later than 12 months

 |Boards must screen programs for initial star-level certification.